 Team members self-assign tasks and work in parallel.
 Each experiment task gets updated with results as they come in.
 Sort by accuracy score to see the leaderboard of approaches.
 The Calendar view shows what needs to happen before the deadline.

-Business teams submit analysis requests.
+Business teams submit analysis requests through a board form, so every request shows up with the same fields answered.
 Create an "Ad-Hoc Analysis" project with statuses: Requested, Scoping, In Progress, Review, Delivered.
 Each request becomes a task with custom properties for requesting team, urgency, and estimated effort.

 Use filter presets to create a "My Queue" view showing only your assigned analysis tasks sorted by due date.
 Stakeholders can track progress on the board without pinging you for updates.